-In 1960 my mother inherited some money and enabled us to buy the family home in Poringland from the landlord Rushmer Howlett, who lived next door.
+In 1960 my mother inherited some money and this enabled us to buy the family home in Poringland from the landlord Rushmer Howlett, who lived next door.
 We proceeded to undertake some much-needed improvements; a bedroom for me was included in the plans.
 Previously I had slept in my parents’ bedroom.
-Mains drainage was the most radical departure from the only way of life I had known until then; I could now have a bath without boiling kettles and put the tin bath on the hearth-rug.
+Mains drainage was the most radical departure from the only way of life I had known until then; I could now have a bath without my mother boiling kettles and putting the tin bath on the hearth-rug.
 The main sewer had been installed in the road outside a year or two before, and my father no longer had to empty the earth closet or pump out the cess pit.
 We had rather belatedly joined the 20th century.
-Until then there was a curious mismatch between our primitive domestic arrangements at our rented home and the palatial facilities (including five water closers) at my father’s workplace that he owned.
+For a year or so there was a curious and enormous mismatch between our primitive domestic arrangements at our rented home and the palatial facilities (including five water closers) at my father’s workplace, that he owned.

 A very valuable addition to the house at Surrey Street was a car park at the back, which could hold three cars at a pinch.
 That alone was worth a huge amount, not merely in financial terms but for convenience.
 The access belonged to a doctor’s widow who lived four houses along, so my father had to keep her sweet.
 At a bunch or two of flowers a year it was cheap at the price.
 It also had a delightful courtyard garden that faced south.
 There one could sit with a drink by the fountain, within yards of Norwich’s busy bus station; climbing roses scented the air, while all around was the bustle of a busy city.
 That was luxury indeed.
 In fifty years my father had progressed from living in a modest terraced house to the be the owner a 20 roomed town mansion; the only trouble was that because of planning restrictions at the time he couldn’t actually live there!